maximo/broadvoice_prototype/README.md

 4. Modify the **Response URL** with the ngrok URL as shown in the below screenshot.

 ![screenshot for where to configure the response URL to the Flask web service](https://github.com/maximo/broadvoice_prototype/blob/master/response_url.png)

+# Create Python Virtual Environment

+Flask runs in a Python3 virtual environment.
+To create this virtual environment, run the following command:

+`python3 -m venv venv`

+This create a virtual environment named `venv`.
+You can change this name to your liking.

+# Run Web Service

+Before starting the web service, activate the virtual environment (created in the previous section) by running the following command:

+`source venv/bin/activate`

+Next, configure the file, .envrc, to specify the ngrok URL in the environment variable `NGROK_CALLBACK`.

+To start the Flask web service, open a terminal window, navigate to this folder, and run the following command:

+`flask run`

 # Broadvoice Documentation